williambcosta/godot-touch-camera-2d/README.md

 # Stop moving on camera's limit
 If you change the value of the camera's limits, by default, the script will stop moving the camera's position to prevent pan issues.
-But if you desire a more smooth action, the script can allow the user mo move the camera beyond the limit.
-After the move action be release the camera will move itself to the limit smoothly
+But if you desire a more smooth action, the script can allow the user to move the camera beyond the limit.
+After the move action be released the camera will move itself to the limit smoothly.

 <p align="center">
     <img src="https://raw.githubusercontent.com/williambcosta/godot-touch-camera-2d/master/screenshots/stop-on-limit.gif" alt="Stop moving on camera's limit">